lazlo-bonin/gocs/README.md

 This is problematic for GOCS, because your Systems don't live on the same GameObject as your Components, and yet they are reponsible for event dispatch.

 To fix that issue, GOCS introduces something called **Event Proxies** (or just "proxies" for short).
-Proxies are small components packaged with GOCS that just forward the built-in Unity messages like  `OnCollisionEnter`, `OnTriggerEnter`, `OnTransformParentChanged`, etc. to normal RECS events that we can then use in our systems.
+Proxies are small components packaged with GOCS that just forward the built-in Unity messages like  `OnCollisionEnter`, `OnTriggerEnter`, `OnTransformParentChanged`, etc. to normal GOCS events that we can then use in our systems.

 For example, here is how the collision event proxy is implemented behind the scenes: